10 Niuean Words to Know When Visiting Niue

 2. Fakamolemole / Please

 You will quickly notice that Niueans are extremely polite.
-For instance, it is customary to apologise for walking in front of people.
-With that, it comes to no surprise that “Fakamolemole”, which means “please”, is a very common word too.
+For instance, it is customary to apologise for walking in front of people (and the word for that is “Tulou“).
+With that, it comes as no surprise that “Fakamolemole”, which means “please”, is a very common word too.

 10 Niuean Words to Know When Visiting Niue(c) niuepocketguide.com

-Keeping with the local politeness and amazing hospitality, the word for “Thank you” in Vagahau Niue is “Fakaue”.
-If you want to put an emphasis and say “Thank you very much,” you can add “Lahi” to the word and say “Fakaue Lahi”.
+Keeping with the local politeness and amazing hospitality, the word for “Thank You” in Vagahau Niue is “Fakaaue”, sometimes written as “Fakaue“.
+If you want to put an emphasis and say “Thank you very much,” you can add “Lahi” to the word and say “Fakaaue Lahi”.

 10 Niuean Words to Know When Visiting Niue(c) niuepocketguide.com